 Difficult conversations are almost never about getting the facts right.
 They are about conflicting perceptions, interpretations, and values.
 They are not about what a contract states, they are about what a contract means.
 They are not about being hurt by an action or word they are about how that action or word was interpreted and the impact on our values, what it meant to me.
 These are not question of right or wrong, but questions of interpretation and judgement.

 If your time poor then you can now stop reading because I just told you the holy grail of difficult conversations.
 If you want to learn more, keep on reading.
+If you want to chill while learning, you can visit sites such as 텐텐벳.

 Don’t assume their intentions